Palang Pracharath Party: Founding

-2019 Elections
+2019 elections

 Since its founding, the party has been widely criticized for its leaders' close relationship to the junta and alleged abuse of their cabinet positions to fund-raise and campaign for Palang Pracharath.
 While Prayut had strong ties to Palang Pracharath, campaigned in a quasi-political fashion to promote himself in 2017-2018 prior to election campaigning being legally permitted, and was seen as its real leader, he was not an official member of the party.
 In late January, 2019, after the publication of the royal decree formalizing the election, four Prayut cabinet ministers resigned from their positions to campaign full-time.
 As, under the new constitution, parties are allowed to name non-members as their prime minister candidates, the following day, the party announced their three candidates for prime minister would be Prayut Chan-o-cha, Uttama Savanayana, and current deputy prime minister, Somkid Jatusripitak.
 On February 8, 2019, the party announced that their only PM candidate would be Prayut.
 Uttama, party leader, remarked that with Prayut as the PM candidate, Palang Pracharath would become "invincible."

 Prayut was nominated and was duly elected Prime Minister of Thailand by members of the lower house and every member of the junta-appointed Senate save one, returning him to the position he had held as junta leader.

 Policies

 The party adopted the state policies of the 'Pracharat' (literally “people’s state”) scheme, developed by the 2014–2019 military regime.
 The term is derived from a term in the Thai national anthem and was previously employed in the Eighth National Economic and Social Development Plan (1997–2001).
-The terms implies a state-people partnership, and the state program introduced populist specifically designed to counter the populist policies of the Pheu Thai Party.
-It adopted typical populist policies, like cheap housing, debt relief for both laborers and farmers, improving the minimum wage, and payments for newborns and mothers.
+The terms implies a state-people partnership, and the state program introduced populist policies specifically designed to counter the populist policies of the Pheu Thai Party, such as support for cheap housing, debt relief for both laborers and farmers, improving the minimum wage, and payments for newborns and mothers.
 This blurring of state-political policies meant that during the electoral campaign, the party enjoyed the advantage of distributing a state Pracharat welfare card to poorer, rural, traditionally Pheu Thai voters, using state funding, which was criticised as a form of vote-buying.
-Since winning the election, the Party has continued the Pracharat 'brand' and welfare scheme, which while introducing welfare policies targeting the poor, has been criticised as a form of replacing a political society with a 'depoliticised' welfare society supported by a hierarchical form of capitalism (e.g., monopolies).
+Since winning the election, the Party has continued the Pracharat 'brand' and welfare scheme, which while introducing welfare policies targeting the poor, which has been criticised as a form of replacing a political society with a 'depoliticised' welfare society supported by a hierarchical form of capitalism (e.g., monopolies).